Discriminating quantum field theories in non-inertial frames: Quantum channel discrimination

-Since the Helstrom matrix is diagonal and only the first eigenvalue is negative, we immediately deduce that the optimal measurement is $E_0=|0\rangle\langle 0|$ and $E_1=\mathbb{I}-|0\rangle\langle 0|$, which is simply a test of the existence of particles.
-In this strategy the probability of misidentification is:

-One recognizes this as the strategy to observe the Unruh effect described in the introduction.
+Consider now the simplest example, when the initial state is the vacuum.
+Then it follows that the H0 state is also the vacuum, $\mathcal{E}_0(\rho)=|0\rangle\langle 0|$.
+On the other hand, the H1 state is a thermal state (i.e., the Unruh thermal state): $\mathcal{E}_1(\rho)=\frac{1}{n+1}\sum_m\left(\frac{n}{n+1}\right)^m|m\rangle\langle m|$, where henceforth $n$ is defined as the mean particle number in the detection mode, $\psi_1$, when the initial state is the Minkowski vacuum \cite{Dragan2012}.
+This can be expressed in terms of the right-wedge Rindler mode (\ref{rindlerI}): \bea n=\int d|k| \frac{|(\psi_1,w_{\text{I}k})|^2}{e^{2\pi |k|/a}-1}. \eea Since the Helstrom matrix is diagonal and only the first eigenvalue is negative, we immediately deduce that the optimal measurement is $E_0=|0\rangle\langle 0|$ and $E_1=\mathbb{I}-|0\rangle\langle 0|$, which is simply a test of the existence of particles.
+In this strategy the probability of misidentification is: \bea P_0=\frac{1}{2(n+1)}. \eea One should recognise this as the strategy to observe the Unruh effect described in the introduction.
 Our objective is to find alternative strategies that reduce this probability of error thereby enhancing discrimination of the theories.